matth-x/MicroOcpp/README.md

 **OCPP server setup**: Navigate to "Control Center".
 In the WebSocket options, add the OCPP backend URL, charge box ID and authorization key if existent.
 Press "Update WebSocket" to save.
 The Simulator should connect to the OCPP server.
 To check the connection status, it could be helpful to open the developer tools of the browser.

+If you don't have an OCPP server at hand, leave the charge box ID blank and enter the following backend address: `wss://echo.websocket.events/` (this server is sponsored by Lob.com)

 **RFID authentication**: Go to "Control Center" > "Connectors" > "Transaction" and update the idTag with the desired value.

 ## Developers guide